anilkumar541/forum_backend_django/README.md

 ## Description
-This repository contains the backend API built with Django and Django REST Framework (DRF) for ONline forum platform.
+This repository contains the backend API built with Django and Django REST Framework (DRF) for Online forum platform.
 It manages user authentication, API endpoints, and database operations.